dmoskovenko/ft_printf/README.md

 			zeros rather than blanks.
 If a precision is given with a numeric conversion (d, i, o, u, i, x, and X), the 0 flag is ignored.

-	-		- A negative field width flag; the converted value is to be left adjusted on the field bound- ary.
+	-		- A negative field width flag; the converted value is to be left adjusted on the field boundary.
 Except for n conversions, the converted value is padded on the right with blanks, rather than on the left with blanks or zeros.
 A - overrides a 0 if both are given.

 	+		-   A sign must always be placed before a number produced by a signed conversion.
 A + overrides